 Figure 4 shows the number of new single-family building permits issued in the City of Round Rock and the City's extra-territorial jurisdiction (ETJ).
 Over the past five years, new single-family housing starts in the City have ranged from 556 to 1,057 per year.
-In the first half of FY-22, single-family permits issued increased to an average of about 90 permits per month.
-However, during the last six months of FY-22, new permits declined to an average of 68 permits per month.
-In addition, the first month of FY-23 has continued to decline in the number of new single-family building permits (14) issued as well.
+However, during the first six months of FY-23, new permits are down about 120 units from the previous six months.